A Magic Sphere effect may be downloaded as a Photoshop action. In addition you'll also need to install Magic Mirrors.

 The core of the algorithm relies on the Polar Coordinates distortion filter in Photoshop.
 This filter will remap a rectangular image to a circular image.
 Imagine wrapping a sheet of paper around a cone and then viewing the cone from the top.
 Parts of the paper must shrink or stretch so that the ends will meet.
-In addition the left and right sides of the image must be similar so there will be no seam when joined together.
+In addition the left and right sides of the image must match so there will be no seam when joined together.

 A 360° panorama works well for this purpose since the ends join together nicely.
 Another way to make the ends meet is to mirror the image.
 In this action the image is mirrored, using a Magic Mirrors action, prior to invoking the Polar Coordinates filter.